top of page

 c.
 Moses.

-6. Under the Laws of Moses, what should be done to a child who strikes a parent?
+6. Under the Laws of Moses, what should be done to a child who attacks or curses a parent?

 a.
 The child should be exiled from the family.